Skip to main content

 Cons

-• -No pricing control – Amazon sets the end customer price and can lower it at any time, often below your cost calculations
+• -No pricing control – Amazon sets the end customer price and can lower it at any time, often below your cost calculations.
+This can destroy your pricing position in other sales channels

-• -Chargebacks and penalty fees – Amazon charges back for packaging errors, late deliveries, and ASN discrepancies
+• -Chargebacks and penalty fees – Amazon charges back for late deliveries, incorrect carton dimensions, missing ASN data, and other infractions.
+These can amount to 2-5% of goods value and further reduce margins

-• -No access to customer data – Amazon does not share end customer information, making remarketing and customer acquisition impossible
+• -No access to end customer data – Amazon does not share individual customer data, only aggregated reports via ARA (Amazon Retail Analytics).
+Remarketing and direct customer acquisition are not possible

-• -Long payment terms – Amazon pays with standard 60-90 day payment terms, which can significantly strain cash flow
+• -Long payment terms – Amazon pays with standard 60-90 day payment terms and often negotiates even longer periods, which can significantly strain cash flow

 Comparison Table